-- 2.6.b.
-Faculty members certified in critical care medicine by a member board of the ABMS or a certifying board of the AOA must be available for consultation and collaborative management of critically ill patients. ^(Core) - 2.7.
+- 2.6.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) - 2.7.
 Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.7.a.
 Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)